phil2211/MDBMasterclassTutorialApp/README.md

     }]
   );'
   ```
-7. Create an API key for Atlas using the "Access Manager" in Atlas
+8. Create an API key for Atlas using the "Access Manager" in Atlas
-8. Login your realm-CLI using the generated API key
+9. Login your realm-CLI using the generated API key
 ```
 realm-cli login
 ```
-9. Import the backend code to Atlas using the realm-CLI
+10. Import the backend code to Atlas using the realm-CLI
 ```
 cd realmBackend/MyCustomersGridApp
 realm-cli push --include-package-json
 ```
-10. Create an App user
+11. Create an App user
 ```
 realm-cli users create --type email --email test@example.com --password Passw0rd
 ```
-11. Create an Atlas Search index using the content of the following file and name it "customEnhanced".
+12. Create an Atlas Search index using the content of the following file
 ```
 testdata/AtlasSearchDefinitions/customEnhanced.json
 ```

-12. Install all dependencies for the frontend
+13. Install all dependencies for the frontend
 ```
 cd ../../frontend
 npm install
 ```
-13. Copy the ``.env`` file to a new file called ``.env.local``
+14. Copy the ``.env`` file to a new file called ``.env.local``
-14. Edit the ``.env.local`` file and paste your App-ID.
+15. Edit the ``.env.local`` file and paste your App-ID.
 You can find it by opening the "App Services" tab in Atlas and there opening the newly deployed "MyCustomersGridApp"
-15. Start your frontend and login
+16. Start your frontend and login
 ```
 npm start
 ```